Styve98/alx-low_level_programming/0x08-recursion/README.md

 Prototype: int factorial(int n);
 If n is lower than 0, the function should return -1 to indicate an error Factorial of 0 is 1

+4.Write a function that returns the value of x raised to the power of y.

+Prototype: int _pow_recursion(int x, int y);
+If y is lower than 0, the function should return -1

+5.Write a function that returns the natural square root of a number.

+Prototype: int _sqrt_recursion(int n);
+If n does not have a natural square root, the function should return -1

+6.Write a function that returns 1 if the input integer is a prime number, otherwise return 0.

+7.